THE21Falcam/DiscordPY-Bot/README.md

 # DiscordPy-Bot
-This Project Workes With Discord.PY 2.0
+This Project Workes With Discord.PY 2.0 Run main.py In Discord Bot Folder
-Run main.py